Road Traffic Victims

 • The stress of managing insurance, legal issues, medical care, and support — all at once

 Some collisions are unavoidable accidents.
-Others happen because someone made an unlawful or reckless choice — such as speeding, driving while impaired, or failing to stop.
-In those cases, what happened to you is a crime.
+Others happen because someone made an unlawful or reckless choice such as speeding, driving while impaired, or failing to stop.
+Harm can also result from failures to repair, maintain, or design roads to the standards required to keep road users safe.
+Where those responsible for road safety ignore foreseeable risks and gross negligence is found, Irish law recognises that criminal liability may arise.

-Calling a crime an “accident” can minimize your experience.
+Calling a crime an “accident” can minimise your experience.
 It can also affect how you’re treated by insurance companies, the justice system, and other institutions — sometimes making it harder to get the help and accountability you deserve.

 Get Help Now